Improved estimations of stochastic chemical kinetics by finite state expansion: Introduction

 \section{Introduction}

-Chemical reaction networks are a fundamental model to analyze species that interact stochastically through reaction channels according to dynamics governed by the well-known master equation~\cite{kampen01}.
-This provides a microscopic description in terms of a set of coupled linear differential equations, each defining the time course of a discrete state of the system as a vector of population counts of the chemical species involved.
-It is widely understood, however, that the analysis of the master equation is intractable in general, since analytical solutions are available only in special cases and direct numerical integration is hindered by the combinatorial growth of the state space as a function of the abundances of the species.
-Networks with large numbers of species and reactions, and the correspondingly huge state spaces that they typically subsume, also have a considerable impact on the computational cost of stochastic simulation methods~\cite{Gillespie77}.
-In addition, forgoing an analytical treatment in favor of simulation may preclude other important studies such as stability, perturbation analysis, bifurcation, and parameter inference~\cite{1751-8121-50-9-093001,10.1371/journal.pcbi.1005030}.
-In all these cases it is useful to consider analytical approximations of the master equation that trade off precision with cost.
+Stochastic reaction networks are a fundamental model to analyze species that interact stochastically through reaction channels according to dynamics governed by the well-known master equation~\cite{kampen01}.
+This provides a microscopic description in terms of a set of coupled linear differential equations, each defining the time course of a discrete state of the system as a vector of population counts of the species involved.
+It is widely understood, however, that the master equation is intractable in general, since analytical solutions are available only in special cases and direct numerical integration is hindered by the combinatorial growth of the state space as a function of the abundances of the species.
+Alternatively, it is possible to analyze the network by means of stochastic simulation, e.g.~\cite{Gillespie77}.
+However, this may preclude other important studies such as stability, perturbation analysis, bifurcation, and parameter inference~\cite{1751-8121-50-9-093001,10.1371/journal.pcbi.1005030}.
+Thus, it is often useful to consider analytical approximations that trade off precision with computational cost~\cite{MacNamara:2009aa}.